Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 Training Wings

-4. Group — A Subdivision of the Wing
+4. Group — Subdivision of the Wing

-Most Wings contain four main Groups:
+Most Wings are organized into four primary Groups:

 Operations Group (OG)